 It makes me want to scream when I look back on old pictures of myself and remember that I thought I was overweight then.
 But I can’t help but wonder, “Was there ever a time when I truly loved my body, or are we, as women, programmed to always find faults?”

 Growing up, I was drawn to sports and athletics.
 My parents say it’s because I could never slow down.
 Perpetually bruised and scraped knees were my main look.
-I was part of a gymnastics team from about the age of five until eleven-years-old, when my knees pretty much gave out on me.
+I was part of a gymnastics team from about the age of five until eleven-years-old when my knees pretty much gave out on me.
 I’ve always loved gymnastics though and I think that it’s a great thing to get into.
 You can Learn More Here if you’re interested in getting into gymnastics yourself.
 Gymnastics is a great, active sport to get involved in.
 It might be worth looking into team sports like that, you often end up becoming more active in an effort to help your team.
 This is great for those who want to become more athletic.
 When joining a gymnastics team, you might have to purchase some customized clothing with the gymnastic’s team name on it.
 Customized clothing works well for teams when they go away to larger venues to compete, it shows team spirit and prevents others from getting lost.
 Many sports teams get their clothing from websites like Imprint, so some people might want to view this company’s website to see if they can customize some pieces of clothing.

 I have fond memories of my gymnastics days.
 Having the privilege to train at the gymnastics training center brought me an unrivaled amount of joy.
 I had power and no fear, but if I’m being honest here, not a lot of finesse.
 As much fun as I had flipping and twirling through the air, this is also my first memory of feeling shame towards my body.
 The realization that my pudgy, pale thighs didn’t belong in the world of fine lines and leotards.
-I didn’t understand why my teammates mom wouldn’t allow her to have Goldfish, while I was off to the side enjoying my after-practice snack of Bagel Bites.
+I didn’t understand why my teammate’s mom wouldn’t allow her to have Goldfish, while I was off to the side enjoying my after-practice snack of Bagel Bites.

 Fast-forward a couple of years and I found myself on a competitive, year-round swim team (why I continued to choose sports with very little clothing, is beyond me).
 I was an average swimmer, and I enjoyed it for a time.
 My pudgy thighs followed me into adolescence, a by-product of genetics, not unhealthy eating.
 When summer came around, I always yearned to be one of the girls that wore racing bikinis to practice.
 But the pressure and judgment I placed on myself were too severe.